 Looking to the Future of Wearables

 In short, the future of wearables appears to be “go small, or go home.”
 As companies roll out new wearable devices and new treatments, such as embedding them in fabric, wearable technology electronics manufacturers are tasked with creating progressively smaller and more robust components.
-Sensors, computer chips, cameras, speakers—these continue to shrink—even while becoming more complicated and intrinsic, making development and packaging a challenge.
+Users are also looking for more sophisticated features and services, like mobile messaging and advanced location services.
+Combined with sensors, computer chips, cameras, and speakers that all continue to shrink, hardware is becoming more complicated and intrinsic, making development and packaging a challenge.

 Trends are pointing to a more sophisticated form of wearable—one that is integrated into everyday clothing.
 Your socks can measure your steps, or your shirt will measure your heart rate.
 This brings forth an entirely new set of challenges, requiring sensors and electronics which are embedded into textiles to be flexible, comfortable, unobtrusive, and washable.
 If you’re looking to get into the wearables technology market, make sure you consider:

 - Insulated, robust, and waterproof terminations that are reliable.

 - Batteries that are both small and dryable.